ibm-cloud-docs/transit-gateway/changing-config.md

 ```
 {: pre}

-## Changing your configuration using the API
+## Changing your configuration with the API
 {: #change-configuration-api}
 {: api}

-You can update your transit gateway's name, global parameters, or both using the API.
+You can update your transit gateway's name, global parameters, or both with the API.

 ### Request
 {: #change-configuration-api-request}